Talk about sailing firsts!

 (click the tabs)

 Later that day, thankfully, we both rallied.
-We took the scopolamine patch, a first, the day before just in case because we were taking exams and didn’t want to be out of it if we should get sick.
+We took the scopolamine patch, a first, the day before just in case.
+We were taking exams and didn’t want to be out of it if we should get sick.
 A good choice.
 Even though we both felt sick, we contribute the rally the same day to the patch.
 It likely could have been much worse otherwise.
-If you have heard a side effect of using scopolamine is dry mouth, that is correct. *lips smacking Blaa!
+If you have heard a side effect of using scopolamine is dry mouth, it is correct. *lips smacking Blaa!

 Heading directly into the wind, we were unable to hoist our sails, bummer, so we motored north to Dana Point, CA. After dragging the first anchor, we dropped our hook around the corner and did an overnight anchor watch, a first, just in case.